Using Matlab Interactively (GUI mode)

-You can run Matlab with the qlogin command:
+You can run Matlab with the srun command:

-, we are asking SGE to log us in to any remote machine that is currently unloaded.
+Using srun, we are asking Slurm to log us in to any remote machine that is currently unloaded.
 We then get a prompt on some remote machine and we can then run Matlab by loading the module.
 Depending on your network connection speed it could take about a minute for the Matlab GUI to pop up on your computer.
 If you need a faster GUI experience we also offer the Shamu OnDemand Portal

 ' and '